What Is The Feature Of The Couples Who Argue Often?

 Reasons Why Couples Who Argue Are More Likely to Stay Together

-1. You Are Free to Speak About Your Ideas and Opinions
+1. We Are Free to Speak About Our Ideas and Opinions

-Frequent arguments can mean both of you have different opinions and ideas, so you’re bringing them to the table instead of sweeping them under the carpet.
+Frequent arguments can mean both of us to have different opinions and ideas, so we’re bringing them to the table instead of sweeping them under the carpet.

-If you have this problem, you should ask yourself if you can be open about your opinions and ideas with your partner.
+If we have this problem, we should ask ourselves if we can be open about our opinions and ideas with our partner.
 Dr. Stephanie Sarkis explains that arguing is one of the 7 ingredients to a happy and healthy relationship.

-As she says, you can argue without fighting, that is, without raising your voice or name-calling.
+As she says, we can argue without fighting, that is, without raising our voice or name-calling.

 People who argue more are said to enjoy this roller coaster ride which increases their blood pressure and hormones.

-3. You Hear Each Other Which Leads to Mutual Respect
+3. We Hear Each Other Which Leads to Mutual Respect

 A relationship will always be faced with challenges and conflicts of different intensity and nature.
 Everyone wants to be heard and understood, be acknowledged for who they are, and follow their passion.